 Ultimately, though, it’s up to you as the plan holder how you wish to spend the lump sum pay-out.

-Low Start life insurance is where the premiums are low at the beginning of the policy term and then rise each year at a fixed rate.
-The increases can often be opted out of, and in some cases switched to, level payments; which may then reduce the amount of benefit received.
-The cost over the whole term may be higher than a level policy, but can help make the premiums more affordable earlier in the policy term and more able to get the cover need until the policy holder is in a stronger financial position.
+Low-start life insurance is where the premiums are low at the beginning of the policy term and then rise each year at a fixed rate.
+The increases can often be opted out of, and in some cases switched to level payments; which may then reduce the amount of benefit received.
+The cost over the whole term may be higher than a level policy, but can help make the premiums more affordable earlier in the policy term and more able to get the cover needed until the policy holder is in a stronger financial position.

-Low Start life insurance policies are commonly used by first-time buyers who may have a limited budget right now but need a fixed amount of cover for a mortgage.
+Low-start life insurance policies are commonly used by first-time buyers who may have a limited budget right now but need a fixed amount of cover for a mortgage.

 ‘Level’ means that the amount you receive will remain the same throughout the time you have the insurance, regardless of whether your income or expenditure increases.
-Alternatively, the amount you receive can increase each year in line with inflation, using either the retail price index or the consumer price index.
+Alternatively, the amount you receive can increase each year in line with inflation, using either the Retail Price Index (RPI) or the Consumer Price Index (CPI).

 If a renewable term is chosen then cover can be extended at the end of the original term for a set period of time, in some instances without the insured having to provide additional medical information.

 Some specified pre-existing medical conditions may be covered by some insurance providers but others may not.
 There are also exclusions specified by each individual provider; for example alcohol or drug abuse may void the policy and result in non-payment of a claim.

 If cover is provided on non-standard terms or even on smoker rates, and you change your lifestyle during the term in a way that you think should reduce the likelihood of a claim, for example you have stopped smoking, some providers will allow the cover to be reviewed mid-term.